 The Concentration in Assistive Technology and Accessible Design is an interdisciplinary program designed to meet the demand for assistive technology and accessible design specialists.
-The College of Health Science’s Departments of Occupational Science & Technology and Communication Sciences Disorders, along with the School of Education’s Department of Exceptional Education, collaborate on the course offerings.
+The College of Health Science’s Departments of Occupational Science & Technology and Communication Sciences Disorders, along with the School of Education’s Department of Teaching and Learning, collaborate on the course offerings.
 The concentration emphasizes technologies for disability.

 - Certificate in Assistive Technology and Accessible Design